Does 5G use more data and how much data do I need?

 While we've established that 5G doesn't inherently consume more data than 4G, it is still leading to a considerable increase in data usage.

-Naturally there's a certain case of early adopter syndrome at play here, with the first users of any new technology tending to be the most heavily invested - both financially and emotionally.
-But new 5G-enabled applications (such as 360-degree video and augmented reality) are going to lead to a further exponential increase in data usage, and indeed we are seeing data use increase with each passing year.
+Not only that, but growing 5G availability and new 5G-enabled applications (such as 360-degree video and augmented reality) are going to lead to a further exponential increase in data usage, and indeed we are seeing data use increase with each passing year.

-Then again, based on the current rate of data use increase, detailed in the ‘how much data do we use’ section of this article, we’d be surprised if the average has hit 20GB per month – but data consumption is certainly going up, and fast.
+That said, Three’s customers use more data than other networks on average, with the UK average detailed in the ‘how much data do we use’ section of this article being just 7.07GB per month – but data consumption is certainly going up, and fast.

-Further evidence for that comes from Ofcom’s Connected Nations 2022 report, which found that overall mobile traffic grew 27% in 2022, suggesting that customers across the UK are using more data – and with 5G traffic accounting for 9% of total mobile traffic (up from just 3% in 2021), a lot of the overall traffic growth is going to be down to 5G.
+Further evidence for that comes from Ofcom’s Connected Nations 2023 report, which found that overall mobile traffic grew 25% in 2023 and 27% in 2022, suggesting that customers across the UK are using more data – and with 5G traffic accounting for 17% of total mobile traffic (up from 9% in 2022 and just 3% in 2021), a lot of the overall traffic growth and mobile data use increase is going to be down to 5G.

 In terms of the nature of that growing mobile traffic and data consumption, mobile infrastructure giant Ericsson predicts that Three hours more video content will be consumed on mobile devices weekly when away from home, of which one hour will be on AR/VR glasses in a 5G future”.
 It also notes that Half of all users expect their mobile cellular data usage to increase significantly on 5G, and 1 in 5 could see an increase of 10 times, with usage of 200GB per month”.